nichtaylor/Private-Equity-Fund-Analysis/README.md

 ## Key Findings

-1. CalPERS' largest manager relationships are not its strongest-performing relationships
+**1. CalPERS' largest manager relationships are not its strongest-performing relationships**

 Manager commitment size shows little relationship with observed performance, with correlations of just 0.11 with median Net IRR and 0.19 with median Investment Multiple.
 Several of the strongest-performing manager relationships also sit outside CalPERS' largest exposures.

-2. Performance varies substantially even across repeat manager relationships
+**2. Performance varies substantially even across repeat manager relationships**

 Among managers with at least three measurable active funds, median Investment Multiples range from 0.9x to 2.1x, while median Net IRRs range from -1.3% to 27.1%.

-3. Strong multiple outcomes are concentrated in a relatively small share of active funds
+**3. Strong multiple outcomes are concentrated in a relatively small share of active funds**

 Among 264 active funds with reported Investment Multiples, 92.8% are at or above cost, but only 17.8% have reached 2.0x+ and 4.2% have reached 3.0x+.